Born: May 27, 1978

-In 2012, Peyton took on another popular sequel, this time to the 2008 action-adventure film Journey to the Center of the Earth.
-His new installment, Journey 2: The Mysterious Island stars Josh Hutcherson, Dwayne Johnson, Vanessa Hudgens, and Michael Caine.
+In 2012, Brad took on another popular sequel, this time the 2008 action-adventure film Journey to the Center of the Earth.
+His new installment, Journey 2: The Mysterious Island starred Josh Hutcherson, Dwayne Johnson, Vanessa Hudgens, and Michael Caine.

 More recently, Brad worked with Dwayne Johnson again when he directed the action epic San Andreas (2015), and again on the action/adventure Rampage (2018).
 He also directed the horror thriller Incarnate (2016), starring Aaron Eckhart.

 San Andreas (2015)

 Cats & Dogs: The Revenge of Kitty Galore (2010)

 Cats & Dogs: The Revenge of Kitty Galore 3D (2010)